tomato23d/PasswordGenerator/README.md

 7. consider re-writing for better logic, expecially looping through array's index

 8. finally: update readme file and comment on working file

+9. attach code to the html button

+10. fault invalid alert message appears on "no yes" scenario